Incredible Snorkeling & Diving Balicasag Island, Bohol, the Philippines 2023

 Map of Lila Bohol – Map of the Philippines

-Conclusions of Whale Shark watching, snorkelling and diving in Bohol, the Philippines
+Conclusions of Whale Shark Watching, Snorkeling, and Diving in Bohol, the Philippines

 This was on my bucket list, and should also be on yours.
 It’s a game-changer.
-You’ll be talking about it for months afterwards.
+You’ll be talking about it for months afterward.
 Do it!!!

 Why Bohol, the Philippines?